Anxiety. How to Treat? |7 Powerful Techniques|

 People who have never experienced real anxiety will tell you to come out of your comfort zone and face your fears.
 As someone who used to suffer from social anxiety, I can say that this never works.
 In fact, if you have social anxiety you will probably agree with me that giving public speeches or going to crowded places, as suggested by some “psychologists,” is absolutely impossible for a person with social anxiety.
 Facing your fears without understanding their roots does more harm than good.
 I remember giving public speeches at college and all I got as a result were severe panic attacks.

-So, my opinion: before you understand why you have anxiety and how to cope with it, you MUST avoid everything that gives you anxiety as much as you can.
+So, my opinion: before you understand why you have anxiety and how to deal with anxiety, you MUST avoid everything that gives you anxiety as much as you can.
 Maybe it’s even better for you to avoid those things forever.
 Stop feeding your fears (here is another article by me on how feeding your fears helps anxiety flourish)!
 For example, news gives me anxiety because there never seems to be good news.
 Watching news can only develop fear of fires, murders, terror attacks, etc., however, fear won’t help act in the most rational way in case there’s a fire, a murderer, or a terror attack.
 Fear will only trigger massive anxiety which will make things even worse.
 Another example, how can my knowledge of what is going on in the world or in politics of my country help solve problems that exist?
 Usually there’s nothing I can do.
 Everything this knowledge can do is give me massive anxiety = stress = health problems.
 Do you agree?
+By the way, read How to Relieve Stress Quickly.

-So I try to avoid news and Goggle has almost stopped suggesting me news on deaths, accidents, catastrophes – success.
+So I try to avoid news and Google has almost stopped suggesting me news on deaths, accidents, catastrophes – success.

 Focus on what you can do now instead of focusing on what you can’t do now